zamanianlab/BrugiaChemo-ms/README.md

 # BrugiaChemo-ms
-This repository contains all the Bash, Python, and R scripts necessary to reproduce the data published in Wheeler et al. 2019.
+This repository contains all the Bash, Python, and R scripts necessary to reproduce the figures published in Wheeler et al. 2020.

 ## Description of scripts in `bash/`: